smartprocure/contexture-docs/types/react-components.md

 backwards.

 The style of this component isn't very friendly, but it's very easy to customize.
-For more about style customization, please visit our [theming docs](../theming/README.md).
+For more about theme changes, please visit our [theming docs](../theming/README.md).

-(TODO: Customization options)

 Most of your Contexture Trees will have a node with type `results`.
 This node posesses information such as the resulting records